Legorobotdude/dream-pixel-forge/README.md

 5. Adjust the generation parameters if needed:
    - Number of Steps: Higher values (30-50) generally produce better quality but take longer
    - Guidance Scale: Higher values (7.5-15) make the image more closely match the prompt
+   - Batch Size: Number of images to generate at once (1-10)
    - Seed: Control the randomness of the generation
      - Use -1 for a random seed each time
      - Set a specific number for reproducible results